Denji Sentai Megaranger

-Denji Sentai Megaranger (電磁戦隊メガレンジャー, Denji Sentai Megarenjā) is Toei's twenty-first production of the Super Sentai metaseries, and the Second Sentai where all heroes are high school students.
-The footage was also used in the American series, Power Rangers in Space.
-It aired from February 14, 1997 to February 15, 1998, replacing Gekisou Sentai Carranger and was replaced by Seijuu Sentai Gingaman.
+Denji Sentai Megaranger (電磁戦隊メガレンジャー, Denji Sentai Megarenjā) is Toei's twenty-first production of the Super Sentai metaseries, and the second Sentai, after Kousoku Sentai Turboranger in which all heroes are high school students.
+The footage was also used in the American series Power Rangers in Space.
+It aired from February 14, 1997, to February 15, 1998, replacing Gekisou Sentai Carranger, and was replaced by Seijuu Sentai Gingaman.
+Toei gave it the name Mega Rangers for international distribution.

 Shout!
 Factory released "Denji Sentai Megaranger: The Complete Series" on DVD on October 31, 2017.
 This is the 6th Super Sentai series to be released in North America on Region 1 DVD.
 In January 2018, Shout! streamed the series on their website.

 Plot

-Kenta Date, a senior high school student, is the ultimate champion of an arcade video game called "Megaranger".
+Kenta Date, a senior high school student, is the ultimate champion of an arcade video game called Megaranger.
 He belongs to the Cybernetics club, a group of like minded friends from his school.
 Koichiro Endo, Shun Namiki, Chisato Jogaseki, and Miku Imamura are also members of Cybernetics.
 The International Network of Excel-Science and Technology (INET), the games creators, invite Kenta and the Cybernetics club members to tour the INET laboratories.
 Following a short tour of the INET HQ buildings, the company is attacked by the Neijirejia, an evil force led by Dr. Hinelar on a mission to conquer the current reality.
 Dr. Kubota, INET's chief scientist, reveals that Megaranger was more than only a simple video game but actually a combat simulator to identify potential recruits for a super fighting team to combat the Neijirejia.
-While the INET headquarters (HQ) is destroyed by the Neijirejia warrior Yugande, Dr. Kubota gives Kenta and his friends devices known as 'Digitizers'.
-By entering the key-code "3-3-5" and shouting "Install, Megaranger!", Date, Endo, Namiki, Jogasaki and Imamura transform into the Megarangers to fight the Nejirejia.
+While the INET headquarters (HQ) is destroyed by the Neijirejia warrior Yugande, Dr. Kubota gives Kenta and his friends devices known as 'Degitaizers'.
+By entering the key-code "3-3-5" and shouting "Install, Megaranger!", the five students transform into the Megarangers to fight the Nejirejia.